SmartBoy84/rpi-email/README.md

 Follow: https://www.linode.com/docs/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-8/
 To stop emails from going to spam folder
-You also need to set up a PTR record and add "smtp_tls_security_level = may" to encrypt outbound messages (in main.cf) To get green padlock in gmail (both way encryption) do this https://www.infopackets.com/news/10218/how-fix-send-encrypted-email-gmail-postfix-tls-ssl-certificates
+You also need to set up a PTR record and add "smtp_tls_security_level = may" to encrypt outbound messages (in main.cf)

 I was not able to receive emails from GMail and looking at the logs told me that it was because postfix was not using TLS.
 This was because of mismatching certificates.
 I solved this by doing the following:
 First check if you have the same problem by doing: